5jt/dyalog-cookbook/manuscript/14 The Windows Event Log.md

 leanpub-end-insert
 ~~~

-Why can this be useful?
-During development, when you potentially run the Service in order to check what it's doing, you might not want the application to write to your Windows Event Log, for example.
+Why would this be useful?
+During development, when you run the Service to see what it's doing, you might not want the application to write to your Windows Event Log, for example.

 ### Get the INI entry into the "Config" namespace

-We modify the `MyApp.CreateConfig` function so that it creates `Config.WriteToWindowsEventLog` from that INI file entry:
+We modify the `MyApp.CreateConfig` function so that it creates `Config.WriteToWindowsEventLog` from that INI entry:

 ~~~
 ∇ Config←CreateConfig isService;myIni;iniFilename